A knowledgeable and compassionate team

 Q; What do you enjoy doing in your free-time?

-A: My husband and I have two children.
-Adam lives in Indianapolis, Indiana with his fiance, Madi.
-Abby is a senior in the civil engineering program at Saint Louis University where after graduating will pursue her law degree.
-She competes in the heptathlon for the Saint Louis Track and Field Team.
-We love traveling to watch Abby compete and spend time with Adam and Madi.
-In addition, I enjoy hiking, CrossFit workouts, finding house projects to complete and spending as much time with my family as possible.
+A: My husband and I have two adult children.
+Adam lives in Indianapolis, Indiana with his wife Madi where he works as a plumbing apprentice and Abby is currently attending Baylor Law School in Waco, Texas.
+We love spending time with our kids and exploring their cities.
+I also enjoy CrossFit, hiking, finding house projects to complete and spending as much time with my family as possible.

 Q: Is there anything specific you’d like to accomplish in the next five years?